javadhme/android-interview-questions/README.md

     `replace` but they wont be invoked in case of `add`.

 - **What is the difference between `dialog` and `dialogFragment`?**

+  THe `dialog` is a small window that prompts the user to make a decision or enter additional information.
+Instead, `dialogFragment` is a fragment that displays a dialog windows and contains a dialog object.

+  DialogFragment does various things to keep the fragment's lifecycle driving it, instead of the Dialog.
+Dialogs are generally autonomous entities -- they are their own window, receiving their own input events, and often deciding on their own when to disappear.
+DialogFragment needs to ensure that what is happening with the Fragment and Dialog states remains consistent.
+To do this, it watches for dismiss events from the dialog and takes care of removing its own state when they happen.

 - **What is the difference between `Thread` and `AsyncTask`?**